Decompression sickness: Prognosis

 Immediate treatment with 100% oxygen, followed by recompression in a hyperbaric chamber, will in most cases result in no long-term effects.
 However, permanent long-term injury from DCS is possible.
 Three-month follow-ups on diving accidents reported to DAN in 1987 showed 14.3% of the 268 divers surveyed had ongoing symptoms of Type II DCS, and 7% from Type I DCS.
 Long-term follow-ups showed similar results, with 16% having permanent neurological sequelae.
+Hyperbaric oxygen has also had generally successful results in treatment of hypobaric decompression sickness.

-Long term effects are dependent on both initial injury, and treatment.
+Long-term effects are dependent on both the initial injury and treatment.
 While almost all cases will resolve more quickly with treatment, milder cases may resolve adequately over time without recompression, where the damage is minor and the damage is not significantly aggravated by lack of treatment.
 In some cases the cost, inconvenience, and risk to the patient may make it appropriate not to evacuate to a hyperbaric treatment facility.
 These cases should be assessed by a specialist in diving medicine, which can generally be done remotely by telephone or internet.

 For joint pain, the likely tissues affected depend on the symptoms, and the urgency of hyperbaric treatment will depend largely on the tissues involved.